ibm-cloud-docs/discovery/recovery.md

 Back up your instance configurations, and store them locally.

-To back up these configurations, first [list your configurations](https://cloud.ibm.com/apidocs/discovery#list-configurations) for each instance.
+To back up these configurations, first [list your configurations](https://{DomainName}/apidocs/discovery#list-configurations){: external} for each instance.

-After obtaining the list of configurations, [get the details](https://cloud.ibm.com/apidocs/discovery#get-configuration-details) for each configuration.
+After obtaining the list of configurations, [get the details](https://{DomainName}/apidocs/discovery#get-configuration-details){: external} for each configuration.

 ### Training data
 {: #backuptraining}